Which school do you want to support?

 Of course not.
 Value is value, whether paid for in cash, barter or psychic rewards.

 The "wealth" of a school depends deeply on the skills, energy and time that moms, dads, students, and community members can bring to bear.
-From athletics and school events to school committees and tax campaigns, volunteers are essential to the fabric of most schools.
-Their contributions of time and expertise are sometimes celebrated, but rarely if ever systematically recorded on a school's financial statements.
+From athletic events to school committees and tax campaigns, volunteers are essential to the fabric of their schools.
+Contributions of time and expertise are sometimes celebrated, but rarely if ever systematically recorded on a school's financial statements.

 Volunteers are stealth wealth.
-The California State PTA, which keeps a record for all its members, estimates that in a single year PTA volunteers alone donated more than 20 million volunteer hours.
-Using IRS guidelines, in California this is roughly the equivalent of $500 million.
+The California State PTA estimates that in a single year PTA volunteers alone donated more than 20 million volunteer hours.
+Using IRS guidelines, in California alone this is roughly equivalent to more than $750 billion.

-They help arrange community events for the school.
-They run fundraisers, converting local good will into dollars.
-As "room parents" they amplify teachers' and administrators' ability to communicate effectively with the whole school community, setting up complex lines of communication.
-They arrange school partnerships with local businesses.
-They organize local bond campaigns or parcel tax measures.
-At elementary schools they also often help out in classrooms, sometimes reducing the ratio of students to adults in a significant way.
+They help arrange community events for the school, like running fundraisers or converting local goodwill into dollars.
+As "room parents," they amplify teachers' and administrators' ability to communicate effectively with the whole school community, setting up complex lines of communication.
+They arrange school partnerships with local businesses as well as organize local bond campaigns or parcel tax measures.
+At elementary schools, volunteers also help out in classrooms, often reducing the ratio of students to adults in a significant (but unmeasured) way.

-In communities that are struggling, by contrast, parents are far less able to help their schools.
-In the scheme of things, volunteering in support of the school is a luxury if more basic needs are not met, like keeping a roof over one's head, food on the table, and shoes on your children's feet.
+Parents in lower-income communities, by contrast, are far less able to help their schools.
+Volunteering in support of the school is a luxury when more basic needs, like keeping a roof over one's head, food on the table, and shoes on your children's feet are not met.

 How big is the difference?
-An annual survey by the Bureau of Labor Statistics reports on differences in volunteering activity by ethnicity, marital status, and educational attainment, which correlates with income.
-Some communities and schools are in a better position than others to recruit moms and dads and put their skills to work for kids.
-Addressing this disadvantage is part of the reason why California established the Local Control Funding Formula (LCFF), which allocates extra funds to schools where there are concentrations of students in poverty and with limited English skills.
+An annual survey by the Bureau of Labor Statistics reports on differences in volunteering activity by ethnicity, marital status, and educational attainment, all correlated with income.
+Some communities and schools are in a better position than others to recruit parents and put their skills to work for kids.
+Addressing this disadvantage is part of the reason why California established the Local Control Funding Formula (LCFF), which allocates extra funds to schools where there are higher concentrations of students in poverty and with limited English skills.

-There is nothing easy about corralling volunteers.
+There is nothing easy about corralling parent volunteers.
 It's hard to know what to ask of them.
 People come with different skills, time constraints, and commitments.
 Language barriers can be an obstacle.
-Even with the best intentions, some do not follow through because...well... life gets in the way.
+Even with the best intentions, some do not follow through because…well… life gets in the way, doesn't it?

 Search all lesson and blog content here.